pygame/pygame/docs/reST/ref/display.rst

 .. function:: get_driver

-   | :sl:`get the name of the pygame display backend`
+   | :sl:`Get the name of the pygame display backend`
    | :sg:`get_driver() -> name`

    Pygame chooses one of many available display backends when it is